 While there are several hotels in the area, most of our clients stay at the Garibaldi House in Garibaldi.
 The Garibaldi House is accustomed to having fishermen and as a result do a nice job servicing their needs.
 From early morning breakfast to pre-ordered box lunches handed to you on your way out the door, the Garibaldi house is a fabulous place to stay while fishing Tillamook Bay.
 Make sure that you mention that you’re fishing with Lance Fisher Fishing and you’ll receive 20% off your room.

 Surprisingly there isn’t a ton of great food on the coast.
 Not quite sure why, but regardless, there are a few places in Tillamook that will help you enjoy your stay.
 For breakfast, Downie’s Cafe is great.
 They are located in Bay City and the ladies there do a very nice job.
 Pizza is good at Main Street Pizza.
 Nothing fancy, but it works.
 Outside of these two locations, I’m not willing to put my name on anything.
 Fortunately the fishing is a lot better than the food!

 Your fish will always be filleted after your trip with us.
 For vacuum packing and smoking, Debbie D’s does a great job.
 Debbie has been in Tillamook for many years and is a sweet lady to chat it up with while your fish is being processed.
 What if you’re flying home?
 We get this question a lot.
 If you’re flying home, you’re allowed 5.5 pounds of dry ice in your cooler.
 After Debbie processes your fish, she can help you pack it up or you can purchase everything, including dry ice, at just down the road at Fred Meyer.
 I’ve added FAA details and maps to make it easier to get your tasty fish home safely.

-For any questions you might have about Tillamook Bay fishing, or to simply book a trip, contact me, or call 971.401.0521.
+For any questions you might have about Tillamook Bay fishing, or to simply book a trip, feel free to call contact me online.